tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

     panel                     0.9.5
     ```

-5. Use the `conda list | grep plotly` function to confirm all Plotly packages are available.
-Make sure that you have the following version installed:
+5. Use the `conda list plotly` function to confirm proper Plotly package installation.

+  * Make sure that you have the following version installed:

     ```shell
-    conda list | grep plotly
+    conda list plotly
     ```

     ```text